How To Overcome Unrequited Love

 Unreciprocated love can be an awful and unpleasant experience.
 It hurts to experience unrequited love because your ideal love relationships cannot become a reality.
 It can also affect a person’s self-esteem because rejection can make us feel like we aren’t good enough for the person we want to be with.

 You can take a few steps that will help you get over the pain of unreciprocated love.
-These steps are part of a practice known as love regulation.
-Studies show that love regulation is effective for the management of intense emotions.
+These steps are part of a practice known as love control.
+Studies show that love control is effective for the management of intense emotions.
 These steps are:

 Allow Yourself to Feel Sad: